-The following features and improvements were introduced in Ivanti Patch for MEM 2020.2.
+The following features and improvements were introduced in Ivanti Patch for Microsoft Endpoint Manager 2020.2.

-Ivanti Patch for SCCM has been renamed to Ivanti Patch for MEM (MEM).
+Ivanti Patch for SCCM has been renamed to Ivanti Patch for Microsoft Endpoint Manager (MEM).
 This is being done to match Microsoft's recent actions to combine Configuration Manager and Intune into a newly branded product named Microsoft Endpoint Manager.